Pelargonium zonale: Cultivation

-In the 16th century, Pelargonium seeds were transported from Africa to Leiden in the Netherlands, where the plant was grown in the botanical garden there.
+In the 16th century, pelargonium seeds were transported from Africa to Leiden in the Netherlands, where the plant was grown in the botanical garden there.
 Within a few years, it reached the British Isles, France, Italy and Spain and became popular.
 It gradually reached the islands of the Caribbean, and in the 17th century it was already known in North America.
 Today it is naturalized in many subtropical and tropical countries and in colder areas must be grown indoors.

 Plants can be obtained from seeds or vegetatively.
-The hard-coated seeds germinate within 14 days at about 20° C. once the seed coat is compromised.
+The hard-coated seeds germinate within 14 days at about 20 °C. once the seed coat is compromised.
 Micropropagation has been used commercially since the 20th century.

 In temperate climate zones, plants are set out in gardens in the spring, then can be dug prior to the first freeze and brought indoors to overwinter; they can be re-planted in the spring.

 Hybridization

-This species, when hybridized with closely related species, has yielded a group of hybrid plants referred to as Pelargonium x hortorum.
+This species, when hybridized with closely related species, has yielded a group of hybrid plants referred to as Pelargonium × hortorum.
 These hybrids are usually referred to by the common name "zonal geranium".